awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.MySQL.md

   the target database.
 See awsdms_apply_exceptions table for details.
   ```
 + Aurora Serverless is available as a target for Amazon Aurora version 1, compatible with MySQL version 5\.6\.
 Aurora Serverless is available as a target for Amazon Aurora version 2, compatible with MySQL version 5\.7\. \(Select Aurora MySQL version 2\.07\.1 to be able to use Aurora Serverless with MySQL 5\.7 compatibility\.\) For more information about Aurora Serverless, see [Using Amazon Aurora Serverless](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-serverless.html) in the *Amazon Aurora User Guide*\.
++ Using an Aurora Reader endpoint\.
+You can't use an Aurora for MySQL reader endpoint because the `read_only` parameter can't be changed\.
+You can use a Amazon RDS for MySQL reader endpoint if the `read_only` parameter is set to 0\.

 ## Extra connection attributes when using a MySQL\-compatible database as a target for AWS DMS<a name="CHAP_Target.MySQL.ConnectionAttrib"></a>